katmaxvol/fa25-portfolio-katmaxvol/_projects/Torque Wrench Design.md

 <img src="{{ site.baseurl }}assets/images/TW sg back.png" width="280" style="display:inline-block">
 </div>

 Taking all of this into account, as well as the physical size of the object, my partner and I decided that the SGT-1LH/350-TY13 half bridge uniaxial strain gauge would be a good choice of product to choose to test our torque wrench.
-Linked [here]([https://www.example.com](https://br.omega.com/omegaFiles/pressure/pdf/SGT_HALF-BRIDGE-UNIAXIAL.pdf)) is the spec sheet for this series of strain gauge models.
+Linked <a href="https://br.omega.com/omegaFiles/pressure/pdf/SGT_HALF-BRIDGE-UNIAXIAL.pdf" target="_blank">here</a> is the spec sheet for this series of strain gauge models.